 Matter and energy

-Like most plants, potatoes are photosynthetic autotrophs, acquiring carbon from the atmosphere, water from the soil and another 14 essential elements from ions and solutes dissolved in soil water.
+Like most plants, potatoes are photosynthetic autotroph s, acquiring carbon from the atmosphere, water from the soil and another 14 essential elements from ions and solutes dissolved in soil water.

-Potato’s interactions with humans have been extremely significant, both by being the primary food source for several regions and also for the disruption caused when crops failed, disruptions whose consequences are felt for many years in multiple regions (read about the and its effects on the United States).
+Potato ’s interactions with humans have been extremely significant, both by being the primary food source for several regions and also for the disruption caused when crops failed, disruptions whose consequences were felt for many years in multiple regions (read about the and its effects on the United States).
 The causal organism for the famine is late blight of potato (Phytophthora infestans), and the interaction between late blight and potato reveals some interesting features significant to disease interactions specifically and biotic interactions in general:

-The interaction involves three ‘players’ (the disease triangle, see chapter 30):
+The interaction involves three ‘players’ (the disease triangle, see Chapter 30):

-- the host—Phytopthora infestans infects potato (Solanum tuberosum) and also tomato (Solanum lycopersicon).
+- the host —Phytopthora infestans infects potato (Solanum tuberosum) and also tomato (Solanum lycopersicon).
 Within both host species there are varieties that are more and less susceptible but as yet, no variety that is completely resistant.

 - the environment—outbreaks of the disease are associated with cool and moist conditions, conditions that favor the growth, reproduction and spread of the parasite.